 - Give You a Competitive Advantage – If you don’t have a marketing strategy, your competitors are already one step ahead of you.
 Remember, this is an important aspect in the definition above: “while providing a competitive advantage.”
 Your marketing plan should include how to strategize against the competition while producing profit.

 - Help You Understand Your Target Audience – Knowing who your target audience is and how to reach them is crucial for a company to be profitable.
 Having a competitive product or service is a must and understanding how to best reach your target audience is a non-negotiable.
 A marketing strategy allows you to eliminate guessing who your target audience is and how to reach them.

 - Create a Budget Roadmap – Allocating the right amount of finances to reach your marketing goals will help your company be profitable.
 Knowing exactly how much you need to spend in each department to reach your goals is crucial!

-This is part one of our marketing strategy series.
-Be on the lookout for:
+This is part one of our marketing strategy series:

 - Marketing Strategy 101 – Part 2: 3 Factors to Help your Marketing Strategy Thrive

 - Marketing Strategy 101 – Part 3: Establish Your Marketing Strategy in 5 Steps